-1. Success of the subrogation unit is generally measured as a

-of the losses

-Diı rections: Identify each of the follow

-2. fault party the money the insurance ght to the insurance company to collect from an at- ce company paid to or on behalf of the policyholder, d their right of recovery, which is usually required to
+1. Success of the subrogation unit is generally measured as a of the losses that are subject to Diı rections: Identify each of the follo wing statements as True or False.
+2. fault party the money the insurar ight to the insurance company to collect from an at- nce company paid to or on behalf of the policyholder, ed their right of recovery, which is usually required to True False 3.
+The condition/requirement for ar in all liability policies. n insured to waive their subrogation rights is the same True False 4. • y lost or destroyed and which retains some salvage aim's loss adjustment calculation.
+True False 5.
+Insurance companies may have a part of damaged property as salv n option, according to loss conditions, to take all or age.

-True False

-3. The condition/requirement for an in all liability policies. insured to waive their subrogation rights is the same

-True False

-4. Property that has not been totally value will apply directly to that cla lost or destroyed and which retains some salvage im's loss adjustment calculation.

-True False

-5. Insurance companies may have ar part of damaged property as salva option, according to loss conditions, to take all or ge.

 True False